jaanga/sp500/readme.md

 * Display bounding boxes around the symbols in a particular industry sector

 ### 3D Display
-* Display trails of the movements
+* Display trails of the movements of symbols
-* Light tracks sun position
+* Lights and shadows tracks sun position

 ### Heads-Up Display

+* ???

 ### Links to Social Networks

+* ???

 ## Contact